OpenTreeOfLife/taxonomy-stree-json/scripts/README.md

 graphtojson
 ===========

-Creates D3 compatible JSON documents from a graph generated from all trees in Phylografter and the NCBI taxonomy.
-Designed as a piece of [Phylografter](https://github.com/OpenTreeOfLife/phylografter), but might serve other uses.
+Creates D3 compatible JSON documents from a graph generated from all trees in Phylografter and the NCBI and OTT taxonomies.
+Designed as a piece of [Phylografter](https://github.com/OpenTreeOfLife/phylografter), but might serve other uses, and can be used locally.

 <H3><STRONG>Prerequisites:</H3></STRONG>